-- i Default Phase Single Phase / Dual Phase Selects the default Phase setting for the Load Shedding function. - i Capacity Single Phase (Amperage) This setting sets the Load Shedding Amperage value for the Single Phase selection. - i Capacity Dual Phase (Amperage) This setting sets the Load Shedding Amperage value for the Dual Phase selection.
+- i Default Phase Displays Selected Phase Selects the default Phase setting for the Load Shedding function. - i Capacity Single Phase (Amperage) This setting sets the Load Shedding Amperage value for the Single Phase selection.
+This should normally be set to 30A or less. - i Capacity Dual Phase (Amperage) This setting sets the Load Shedding Amperage value for the Dual Phase selection.
 This should normally be set 50 Amps.